alcy/perf-cal-2020/pcal20.md

   * jmxterm
   * VisualVM
   * Java Mission Control Datadog dd-agent
-  * Datadog — also integrates with AWS CloudWatch metrics Collectd — Linux performance data collection
+  * Datadog — also integrates with AWS CloudWatch metrics
+  * Collectd — Linux performance data collection
-  * Graphite and statsd — application metrics collection & storage Grafana — time-series data plotting
+  * Graphite and statsd — application metrics collection & storage
+  * Grafana — time-series data plotting
   * Custom data collection scripts
-  * R statistical libs and RStudio IDE
+  * R statistical libraries and the RStudio IDE
-  * PDQ performance modeling tool
+  * PDQ queueing analyzer tool

+More details about the data collection procedures can be found in References 1 and 2 below.

+### Throughput profile

+First, let's consider the application throughput profile shown in Figure 1.
+The most important thing to note about this plot of throughput is that it is **not** a time series&mdash;that every performance monitoring tool spits out.

+As general matter, time are rather useless for doing deeper performance analysis.
+Just because a monitoring tool produces time-series plots, doesn't make them particularly useful.
+It's just an obvious and straightforward thing for them to do.

+Instead, Figure 1 shows the steady-state view of the throughput, X(N), as a nonlinear function of the mobile user request load, N. In other words, N is the independent variable and X(N) is the dependent variable.
+All steady-state throughput profiles are *concave* functions.

 ![Figure 1](fig1.png)
 <figcaption><b>Figure 1: Throughput profile of Tomcat application on AWS</b></figcaption>

+### Latency profile

+Next, let's look at the corresponding response time profile.

 ![](fig2.png)
 <figcaption><b>Figure 2: Latency profile of Tomcat application  on AWS</b></figcaption>

+Figure 2 shows the steady-state view of the response time, R(N), as a nonlinear function of the mobile user request load, N. Here, R(N) is the dependent variable.
+All steady-state response time profiles are *convex* functions.

   * AWS tomcat application